 Recent research reveals that AI performance follows predictable exponential decay patterns,1 enabling businesses to forecast capabilities and differentiate between costly failures and successful ROI-generating implementations.

-This article reviews major AIMultiple benchmarks, including nearly 70 AI agents across more than 1,000 tasks.
-See what each benchmark measures, what good performance looks like, and where limits remain:
+I oversaw 12 AIMultiple benchmarks, including nearly 70 AI agents across more than 1,000 tasks.
+See what each benchmark measures and where limits remain:

 Web interaction and browser-based agents